 Once we’ve gotten to familiarize ourselves with your case, we’ll be in a better position to give you an idea of what we feel your case may be worth.

-At Ladenburg Law, we only charge our clients a fee if we’re able to win their case.
+Bottom line, you’ll want to make sure you have solid legal representation when it comes to a slip and fall case.
+At Ladenburg Law, we will only charge you if we’re able to win you a settlement.
 As a result, you can count on us to be honest if we feel you have a case.

 As with most personal injury cases, you have only three years to file a slip and fall claim in the state of Washington (RCW 4.16.080).